GabyUSTC/lds-homepage/content/authors/weitang/_index.md

 #   Set this to `[]` or comment out if you are not using People widget.
 ---

-Wei Tang (唐玮) is a PhD student in LDS.
+Wei Tang is a PhD student in LDS.
 Wei is currently working on Retrieval Augmented LM.
 Also can be found at https://wtang.site .